-(a).
-In all cases, except employment cases in which a city department is the respondent, findings of fact and a determination will be made by the Director.
-The findings and determination will be served on the respondent and on the charging party within five days after they are signed by the Director.
+In all cases, except PSST, JAO and Civil Rights Employment cases in which a City department is the respondent, findings of fact and a determination will be made by the Director or Division Director.
+The findings and determination will be served on the respondent and on the charging party within five days after they are signed by the Director or Division Director.

-(b).
-In employment, paid sick/safe time, and The Use of Criminal History in Employment Decisions cases in which a city department is a respondent:
+In PSST, JAO and Fair Employment Practices cases in which a City department is a respondent:

-(i). the Director shall cause proposed findings of fact and a proposed determination to be served upon the charging party and upon the respondent;
+i.
+The Director or Division Director shall cause proposed findings of fact and a proposed determination to be served upon the charging party and upon the respondent;

-(ii). the charging party or respondent may file with the Department any comments he or she may have regarding the proposed findings and proposed determination within 20 days from receipt of said proposed findings and determination;
+ii.
+The charging party or respondent may file with the Department any comments he or she may have regarding the proposed findings and proposed determination within 20 days from the date the proposed findings and determination were issued;

-(iii). the Director will consider any timely filed comments of the parties and may direct further investigation of the case, issue new proposed findings and a new proposed determination or issue final findings and a final determination.
+iii.
+The Director or Division Director will consider any timely filed comments of the parties and may direct further investigation of the case or issue final findings and a final determination.

-(c).
-In fair contracting cases, the Director will consider a request for reconsideration filed by the Charging Party within 30 days of a Determination of no reasonable cause, and will respond in writing by either granting or denying the request.

 SHRR 40-345.
-CONCILIATION EFFORTS ARE REQUIRED
+CONCILIATION OR CONFERENCE EFFORTS ARE REQUIRED

-(1).
-Post-determination conciliation efforts are mandated by the Seattle Civil Rights Ordinances in all cases in which a reasonable cause determination has been made, except in employment cases in which a city department is the respondent.
-See SMC 14.04.140, 14.06.100, 14.08.140, 14.10.110, and 14.16.080.
-See Appendix C – Monetary Guidelines, and Appendix D – Predetermination Settlement and Post- Determination Conciliation Processes.
+(1) Post-determination conciliation or conference efforts are mandated by the Seattle Civil Rights and Labor Standards Ordinances in all cases in which a reasonable cause determination has been made, except in PSST, JAO and Civil Rights Employment cases in which a City department is the respondent.
+See SMC 14.04.140, 14.06.100, 14.08.140, 14.10.110, 14.16.080, 14.17.060, 14.19.060 and 14.20.070.
+See Appendix A.

-(2).
-In employment, paid sick/safe time and The Use of Criminal History in Employment Decisions cases in which a city department is the respondent and in which a reasonable cause determination has been made, the Director is required by the Fair Employment Practices Ordinance and Paid Sick Time, Safe Time Ordinance and The Use of Criminal History in Employment Decisions Ordinance to confer with the parties and determine an appropriate remedy as part of the process of determining an appropriate order.
-See SMC 14.04.150B and SMC 14.16.080F.
-The Director shall attempt to eliminate unfair practices determined to have been committed in city employment cases by conference, conciliation and persuasion during the communication with the parties mandated by SMC 14.04.150B, 14.16.080F and 14.17.060.
+(2) In PSST, JAO and Fair Employment Practices cases in which a City department is the respondent and in which a reasonable cause determination has been made, the Director or Division Director is required to confer with the parties and determine an appropriate remedy as part of the process of determining an appropriate order.
+The Director or Division Director shall attempt to eliminate unlawful practices determined to have been committed by conference, conciliation and persuasion during the communication with the parties.
+See SMC 14.04.150B, 14.16.080F, 14.17.060.

 SHRR 40-350.
-ENFORCEMENT OF CONCILIATION AGREEMENTS
+ENFORCEMENT OF CONCILIATION AND CONFERENCE AGREEMENTS

-(1).
-In all cases except those in which a city department is a respondent, if a respondent fails or refuses to comply with the terms of a Conciliation Agreement and Order, within 20 days after the Director determines the agreement has been breached, the Director shall cause the record of the proceedings to be delivered to the City Attorney.
+(1) In all cases except those listed in paragraph (2) below,, if a respondent fails or refuses to comply with the terms of a conciliation or conference agreement and order, within 20 days after the Director or Division Director determines the agreement has been breached and, in MWO and AWT matters, has not filed a timely appeal, the Director or Division Director shall cause the record of the proceedings to be delivered to the City Attorney.
 The City Attorney may invoke the aid of the appropriate court to secure enforcement of the agreement and the imposition of penalties.
-See SMC 14.04.060, 14.04.180 D, 14.04.210, 14.08.187 B, 14.08.200, 14.10.110, 14.16.080 E and 14.17.060.
+See SMC 14.04.060, 14.04.180 D, 14.04.210, 14.06.130 B, 14.08.187 B, 14.08.200, 14.10.110, 14.16.080 E, 14.17.060, 14.19.070, 14.20.060.